 Inmate Canteen Website.

-The Lyon County Jail will complete fingerprint cards for applicant fingerprints.
-The fee is $10.00 per card.
-Fingerprints are taken on Mondays and Fridays from 8:00 AM to 4:00 PM.
+The Lyon County Jail will complete fingerprint cards prints for applicant fingerprints.
+The fee is $15.00 per card.
+This must be in cash.
+You will receive a receipt.
+Fingerprints will be taken Monday through Friday (excluding holidays) from 8:00 AM to 4:00 PM.

 Pay For Stay:

 The Minnesota Legislative session of 2001/2002 passed a law that allows County Boards to authorize County Jails to collect room, board, and other related correctional expenses for offenders who have been convicted of a crime and confined in a County Jail.
 Minnesota State Statute 641.12, Subd.
 3 allows for the collection of these charges/fees.
 All convicted inmates will pay $20.00 per day, to include credited days.
 An invoice will be mailed to or sent along with the inmate at the time of release for any unpaid balance.
 The inmate will be responsible to either pay in full the amount due within 30 days or arrange payments within 30 days of release from custody.
+If you wish to request a waiver of Pay for Stay fees you may do so, but it must be in writing.
+You must write the Sheriff or Jail Administrator within 5 days of your release from incarceration after receiving your Pay for Stay invoice.
+You must list the reasons why you are seeking a waiver for the Pay for Stay fees applied.
 As long as payment arrangements have been made and payments are being received the account will remain active until paid.
 If, after 30 days from release of custody, no payments have been made, in part or in full, and/or the inmate has not contacted the Facility Administrator at # (507) 537-7666 or 611 West Main Street Marshall, MN 56258, to arrange for payments to be made, the account will be turned over to a collection agency for collection.